CloudWithChris/cloudwithchris.com/content/episode/weekly-vlog-034.md

 Date: "2021-08-22-T09:30:00Z"
 Description: "In this session, Chris provides a series of updates focused around Azure, DevOps, GitHub and Cloud With Chris, while gaming with the Cloud Family Community."
 PublishDate: "2021-08-22T09:30:00Z"
-Title: "V034 - Weekly Technology Vlog #34 and Gaming Session"
+Title: "V034 - Sailing the Sea of Thieves while talking Cloud"
 episode: V034
 image: img/vlog/sot.jpg
 explicit: "no"